Hisham-cs/FinGuide/README.md

 - **Installation Issues:** If the app doesn't install, ensure your OS meets the system requirements
 - **Login Problems**: Check your internet connection or reset your password
-- **Inaccurate Budget Calculations:** If you notice discrepancies in your budget, review all income and expense entries for accuracy and ensure the correct currency is selected
+- **Inaccurate Budget Calculations:** If discrepancies occur, check your income and expense entries for accuracy and correct currency

 ## Delete a file